pudding-fox/FoxTunes/README.md

 * Layout - A flexible layout system with various panel types:
 * LibraryBrowser - An album art grid interface for the library.
 It can use lots of memory.
 * Logging - Use Log4Net logging back-end.
 Can be configured and disabled.
+* Lyrics - A simple lyrics viewer and editor.
 * MetaDataEditor - A simple batch mode tag editor.
 Can embed artwork.
 * MOD - Play various mod music formats.
 * ParametricEqualizer - A ten band parametric equalizer.
+* Ratings - 1-5 based star rating system with several controls for viewing and editing.
 * ReplayGain - Canculate and utilize replay gain meta data for tracks and albums: https://github.com/aidan-g/BASS_REPLAY_GAIN
   * Can calculate on demand (per track) if you don't mind waiting a moment for playback.
-* Ratings - 1-5 based star rating system with several controls for viewing and editing.
 * Resampler - SOXR based high quality configurable resampler.
 Can perform up/down sampling: https://github.com/aidan-g/BASS_SOX
-* SQLite - Use SQLite for database functions.
 * SimpleMetaData - A meta data provider using the file path and regular expressions.
 Recommended for older systems.
+* Snapping - Enable winamp like window snapping.
 * Spectrum - A simple spectrum visualization.
+* SQLite - Use SQLite for database functions.
 * SqlServer - Use Microsoft SQL Server for database functions.
 * Statistics - Playback statistics like play count and last played date/time.
 * TagLib - Use TagLib for meta data functions.
+* Tempo - Adjust the tempo and pitch of media.
+* Tools - A framework for external tools.
+  * Open media with MusicBrainz Picard.
 * WASAPI - Windows Audio Session API output.
 * WaveBar - A wave form seek bar with mono and multi channel modes.
 * Windows - Global key bindings (Multi media keys), system tray icon, system media transport controls, taskbar controls.